kugi8412/Mass-Spectrometry-Inference/README.md

 If you are a researcher, we strongly recommend using Gurobi (available for academics at no cost) as your solver in Magnetstein.
 For more information on license and installation, see [Gurobi website](https://www.gurobi.com/).
 Gurobi is a default solver.
 If you prefer to use Magnetstein without Gurobi, set solver=LpSolverDefault in estimate_proportions function.
 Note that using Magnetstein without Gurobi can result in long computation time and, in some cases, incorrect results.

-# Examples
+## Examples
+See spectro_project folder to see example of practical use.
+In this project, we will analyse data from a study aimed at checking how the level of metabolites in the urine of a volunteer staying in a standardised and stable environment changes.
+For details, read task [description](https://github.com/kugi8412/Mass-Spectrometry-Inference/blob/main/spectro_project/task_description.pdf).

-See estimation.ipynb in folder examples/.
+For other examples see estimation.ipynb in folder examples.

-# Acknowledgements
+### Acknowledgements

 Powered by [© Gurobi.](https://www.gurobi.com/)

-# Citing
+### Citing

 If you use tools from this package, please cite: